 - 1. Employee reports error to his/her supervisor immediately upon discovery - 2.
-Supervisor reports the error to the Finance Manager - If the error has resulted in underpayment, the Finance Manager will work to correct the error and will make the employee aware of when they will receive the difference in what they were paid and what they should have received

-• If the error has resulted in overpayment to the employee, the Finance Manager will provide guidance to the employee for returning the funds to KCI.
+Supervisor reports the error to the Bookkeeper - If the error has resulted in underpayment, Bookkeeper will work to correct the error and will make the employee aware of when they will receive the difference in what they were paid and what they should have received - If the error has resulted in overpayment to the employee, the Bookkeeper will provide guidance to the employee for returning the funds to KCI.

-6.16 PAYROLL DEDUCTIONS
+7.17 PAYROLL DEDUCTIONS